RAG-Driver: Generalisable Driving Explanations with Retrieval-Augmented In-Context Learning in Multi-Modal Large Language Model: Method

 Following the visual instruction tuning paradigm~\cite{liu2023llava, lin2023video}, we employ a two-stage training strategy to progressively enable cross-modality alignment and multi-task driving capacity.
 In both stages, we leverage the same next-token prediction cross-entropy loss as in \cref{eq:loss} aiming to maximize the conditional answer likelihood in \cref{eq:llm}, where \( \bm{y} \) is the ground truth token.

 \textbf{Pre-training} In the first pre-training stage, we only train the cross-modality projector while freezing the visual encoder and LLM.
-We use a subset VIDAL-10M~\cite{zhu2023languagebind} which contains 3 million video-caption pairs.
-This achieves an alignment between visual and language features by projecting the pre-trained video embeddings into language tokens understandable by LLM.
+A subset \fixM{of}{2.7.32} VIDAL-10M~\cite{zhu2023languagebind} which contains 3 million video-caption pairs.
+This achieves \fixS{an}{2.7.33} alignment between visual and language features by projecting the pre-trained video embeddings into language tokens understandable by LLM.

-\textbf{Supervised In-context Instruction Tuning} While state-of-the-art LLM exhibits zero-shot ICL capability, several works~\cite{dong2022survey} and our ablation study \cref{sec:ablation} have shown further improvement when specifically trained on curated ICL demonstrations.
+\textbf{Instruction Tuning} While state-of-the-art \fixM{LLMs exhibit}{2.7.52} zero-shot ICL capability, several works~\cite{dong2022survey} and our ablation study \fixM{in}{2.7.45} \cref{sec:ablation} have shown further improvement when specifically trained on curated ICL demonstrations.
 In particular, we construct a multi-modal instruction tuning dataset with structured ICL examples based on the BDD-X dataset~\cite{kim2018bddx} resulting in 16K video question and answer pairs.
-As shown in \cref{fig:sample}, for an 8-frame driving video sequence with associated control signals—speed, course, acceleration, and curvature as the current query, we use the retrieval mechanism as in \cref{sec:RAGICL} to retrieve 2 relevant driving experiences, which are then prefixed to the current query as ICL examples.
+As shown in \cref{fig:sample}, for an 8-frame driving video sequence with associated control signals \fixM{--}{2.7.42} speed, course, acceleration, and curvature as the current query, \fixS{we use the retrieval mechanism as in~Sec.
+III-C}{2.3.1}\fixN{ we retrieve two relevant driving experiences}{2.3.2}, which are then prefixed to the current query as ICL examples.
 The dataset is tailored to support three distinct tasks, each represented through question-answer pairs in natural language.
 Note that, with (1) Action Explanation and (2) Justification naturally represented as natural language, (3) Control Signal prediction is also formed as language token prediction; this is feasible due to the distinct mapping of numerical values to specific tokens within the language model dictionary.